Last Updated on June 22, 2023 by Maggie McKneely

-By: James of Portugalist
+Submitted by: James of Portugalist

 What is the most important thing when learning a new language?
 Conversation, conversation and once more conversation!
 It doesn’t matter how many words you know unless you can use them to form some simple sentences and speak to others.
 There is a great way to practice your speaking skills with a native speaker without leaving the comfort of your own home, and it’s completely free too.
 So how does it work?